getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 ### Resize Columns

-You can resize columns by hovering over the column boundary, and click & drag them to resize the column to the desired width.
+You can resize columns by hovering over the column boundary, and clicking & dragging the boundary to resize the column to the desired width.

 ### Sorting Columns